 We feel they are appropriate for our 7 and 10 year old kids for sure and have been good so far for the 4 year old.
 There is a lot of action in them but it hasn’t scared him at all.
 He actually has been jumping up and down during the most exciting parts of the stories–super cute!

-We listened to the audio drama about General Lee (With Lee in Virginia) together and I really enjoyed it as well!
 I’m thinking these stories will also be a great activity for our long car trips to see the grandparents!

 WANT TO SPEAK WITH GRACE TO YOUR KIDS INSTEAD OF YELLING?